Looking for help?

 Eligibility for the Senior Brown Bag Program is based on income:

 Click here to download an application for the Senior Brown Bag program.
-Completed and signed applications can be mailed to or dropped off at Food for People, or faxed to (707) 445-5946.
+Completed applications can be either:

-Call our Community Food Programs Coordinator at (707) 445-3166 extension 303 to learn more about how to apply for Senior Brown Bag and access the program from a site in your local community or email email@example.com.
+Call our Senior Programs Coordinator at (707) 445-3166 extension 303 to learn more about how to apply for Senior Brown Bag and access the program from a site in your local community, or email firstname.lastname@example.org.

 Resources for Site Partners Operating the Brown Bag Program: